 Range Training Outline

 VI.
-Range Preparation (Classroom)
+Range Preparation (Classroom).

-Objective: individual will review range safety and the fundamentals of marksmanship and deployment of weapons.
-In addition, the individual will review requirements for the use of deadly force.
+Objective: individual will review range safety and the fundamentals of

+marksmanship and deployment of weapons.
+In addition, the individual

+will review requirements for the use of deadly force.

-A. Range location.
+A. Range location 1 Hour

-- B. Equipment needed.
+B. Equipment needed

-- C. Course of fire (explanation)
+C. Course of fire (explanation)

-- D. Targets, scoring explanation
+D. Targets, scoring explanation

-- E. Range commands (explanation)
+E. Range commands (explanation)

-- F. Use of deadly force
+F. Use of deadly force

 VII.
-Range Training
+Range Training.

+Objective: to instruct individual in the safe and accurate use of a firearm

+until such time as the individual demonstrates to the instructor that they

+can safely draw and fire the weapon and has a high likelihood of passing

+the qualification course.
 As needed

-Objective: to instruct individual in the safe and accurate use of a firearm until such time as the individual demonstrates to the instructor that he or she can safely draw and fire the weapon and has a high likelihood of passing the qualification course.

-- A. Instructions
+A. Instructions

-- B. Drawing and holstering practice
+B. Drawing and holstering practice

-- C. Dry firing
+C. Dry firing

-- D. Loading and reloading procedures
+D. Loading and reloading procedures

-- (c) After completing both classroom-based firearms training and range training, each applicant for an initial firearms permit shall complete range qualification.
+(c) After completing both classroom-based firearms training and range training, each applicant for an initial firearms permit shall complete range qualification.
 The applicant's initial range qualification shall only be completed by firing live ammunition and shall not be completed with a firearm simulator.
 The applicant must complete each range qualification with the same caliber of weapon that will be listed on the firearms permit and carried by the permit holder while on duty.
 If the applicant seeks to qualify for more than one caliber of weapon, the applicant must complete a range qualification for each additional caliber to be listed on the firearms permit.
 Each Range qualification shall be conducted by a Bureau-approved Firearms Training Instructor at a Bureau-approved Firearms Training Facility.

 VIII.
 Range Qualification.

-Objective: individual shall pass a range qualification based on his or her demonstrated use of a weapon.
+Objective: individual shall pass firearms qualification based on their demonstrated use of weapon.

 A. Course of fire.
-Each individual shall discharge 50 rounds a minimum of 2 times according to the following schedule: (All stages are unsupported.)
+Each individual shall discharge 50 rounds a minimum of 2 times according to the following schedule:

+(All stages are unsupported.)

 Stage 1 15 yards 6 rounds in 30 seconds

 6 standing position

-Stage 2 7 yards 14 rounds in 45 seconds
+Stage 2 7 yards 14 rounds in 45 seconds (includes 2 reloads) (load

-(includes 2 reloads) (load 6, 6 and 2)
+6,6 and 2)

 6 standing position

 8 kneeling position

 Stage 3 7 yards 6 rounds in 10 seconds (any position)

-Stage 4 7 yards 12 rounds in 25 seconds (includes reload)
+Stage 4 7 yards 12 rounds in 25 seconds (includes reload) (load 6

-(load 6 and 6)
+and 6)

 6 strong hand unsupported

 (reload and switch hands)

 6 weak hand unsupported

 Stage 5 5 yards 6 rounds

 3 rounds in 4 seconds (2 stages)

 Stage 6 3 yards 6 rounds

 2 rounds in 3 seconds (3 stages)

-- B. Scoring.
+B. Scoring.
 The first course of 50 rounds discharged shall be considered practice.
-The second course of 50 rounds discharged shall be used for scoring. - 1.
-Silhouette targets shall be used.
+The second course of 50 rounds discharged shall be used for scoring.

+- 1. Silhouette targets shall be used.
 A 5 point score shall be granted for each round discharged inside of the seven (7) ring (center mass) as specified in Section 635.1. - 2.
-Each individual shall qualify with an 80% score (200 out of 250 points) on the scoring segment. - 3.
-Each individual shall be informed by the instructor whether his or her score passes or fails. - (d) A Bureau-approved Firearms Training Instructor conducting the range qualification must certify under penalty of perjury that an initial firearms permit applicant completed the required range qualification using live ammunition and provide a signed copy of the qualification documentation to the applicant.
+Each individual shall qualify with an 80% score (200 out of 250 points) on the scoring segment.

+- 3. Each individual shall be informed whether their score passes or fails. - (d) A Bureau-approved Firearms Training Instructor conducting the range qualification must certify under penalty of perjury that an initial firearms permit applicant completed the required range qualification using live ammunition and provide a signed copy of the qualification documentation to the applicant.

-Authority cited: Statutes 1994, chapter 1091; and Sections 7515, 7581, 7585, 7585.6 and 7591 .2§, Business and Professions Code.
-Reference: Sections 7542, 7583.22, 7583.23, 7583.377683.32, 7596, 7596.3, 7696.7 and 7599.40, Business and Professions Code.
+Authority cited: Sections 7515, 7581, 7585, 7585.6 and 7591.6, Business and Professions Code.
+Reference: Sections 7542, 7583.22, 7583.23, 7583.37, 7596, 7596.3 and 7599.40, Business and Professions Code.